mpodkolzin/RoboND-DeepLearning/writeup.md

 ![nn 1][2lnn]

 ##### 3-Layer deep architecture

 ![nn 2][3lnn]

-**For some reasons 2-layer fcn produces much better results, on some runs score went up to 44%, whereas 3-level network gave at most 39%.
+**For some reasons 2-layer FCN produced much better results, on some runs score went up to 44%, whereas 3-layer network gave at most 39%.
 I suppose I just did not do enough tuning, and dataset was not large enough.**
 **Submitted score is: 0.417897433983**

 ### Project components